cheeeeeeeeeen/RoR2-Qb-Drone/README.md

 **2.0.5**
 - Update the mod so that it works after another update of Chen's Gradius Mod.
+- Actually add Chen's Gradius Mod as a BepInDependency.
+Doh.

 **2.0.4**
 - Update the mod so that it works after the update of Chen's Gradius Mod.